ftimarah/ChromeEXT/README.md

 In Progress:

-• Utilizing Django framework to construct HTTP requests to a database for extracting and displaying information chrome extension.
+• Utilizing Django framework to construct HTTP requests to a database for extracting and displaying information on the chrome extension.

 • User interface design in HTML, CSS and JavaScript.